sWrAAb/milestone_project_1/README.md

 Using the device selector through the dev tools, each device was selected to achieve the responsivness needed.
 All errors were fixed before new content was introduced on the page.
 On early stages problem were images.
 That problem was resolved with Bootstrap responsive images.
 All links were tested to ensure they all open in new browser tab.
+Modal and form have been tested to ensure all input fields require specific format (text or email adress) and display warning if wrong format was entered.

 <p align="center">